Let's Bounce back together!

 - • Each time they clock in, Staff take their temperature and respond to a questionnaire to make sure it is safe for them to stay at the center.

-- • Cooks will wear face masks and continue to wear gloves when preparing food.
+- • Cooks will continue to wear gloves when preparing food.

 - • Family-style food serving has been discontinued.
 Teachers prepare each child’s plate using gloves so there is no sharing of serving utensils.